Santiagomrn/flug-nest/README.md

 By default you can find the swagger docuementation of your app here: http://localhost:3000/swagger or
-If you prefer view the documentations in a json formart you can find it here: http://localhost:3000/swagger-json
+If you prefer view the documentation in a json format you can find it here: http://localhost:3000/swagger-json

 ## CLI (Windows)